 Edit: To modify a property that is in thelist, select the property, click , modify the value data, then click .

 Remove: To remove a property from thelist, select the property, then click .
 Deleting the property causes future installations of the application to use the property value defined in the MSI package.

-On Windows 2000, Windows XP, Windows Vista, or Windows 7 device, the application executable can run in either the “user” space or the “system” space.
+On Windows 2000/XP/Vista, the application executable can run in either the “user” space or the “system” space.
 By default, theoption is selected, which causes the application to run in the “user” space and inherit the same workstation security level as the logged-in user.